|

 But, until then, let’s take a look at some different options we’re considering to update any fireplace.

-1. Update a fireplace with paint
+1. Update a brick fireplace with paint

 While this isn’t really an option for us, this is a GREAT option for anyone with a brick fireplace.